 Fractured bones are almost always accompanied by pain.
 If they do not properly heal, the pain can last a lifetime.
-Medications needed to manage pain are frequently narcotics which help with pain but create barriers as well.
-Working under the influence of certain types of pain killers is considered dangerous in many professions.
+Medications needed to manage pain are frequently narcotics, which help with pain but create barriers as well.
+Working under the influence of certain types of painkillers is considered dangerous in many professions.
+Swelling is another common issue when a fracture is not healed correctly.
+Elevation is recommended to decrease swelling, which can also create a barrier to your work.

 Example: A tree company employee has a fractured tibia.
 His usual job is to trim tree limbs around power lines in a bucket all day.
 How can he elevate his tibia while cutting limbs in a bucket off the ground?
 He can’t and should apply for disability benefits.

-The first thing to do when applying for long term disability is to read your policy thoroughly.
+The first thing to do when applying for long-term disability is to read your policy thoroughly.
 If you have a group policy through your employer, you can request a copy from your human resources department.
 After you read your policy, you can decide if you think you have a case for LTD benefits.
-When you start gathering information for your claim, be sure to include all the necessary information that will “stack” your administrative file.
+When you start gathering information for your claim, include as much information as possible to “stack” your administrative file.

 Your administrative file is everything in your case.
-It includes all the correspondence between you and your insurance company, all your medical information, notes from your doctors, and even surveillance footage.
-Creating a strong case for a long term disability claim will help you.
-If you are experiencing pain and swelling even though your doctor says you should be healed, you should apply for long term disability benefits.
-Your lack of mobility and your medical imaging results (x-rays, CT scans, and MRIs) should be the supporting documentation that you need.
+It includes all the correspondence between you and your insurance company, medical information, doctor notes, and even surveillance footage.
+Creating a strong case for a long-term disability claim will help you.
+If you are experiencing pain and swelling even though your doctor says you should be healed, you should apply for long-term disability benefits.
+Your lack of mobility and your medical imaging results (X-rays, CT scans, and MRIs) should be the supporting documentation that you need.

 You will also want to provide them with the following information:

-- Why you can not perform your job duties (this will require medical documentation); and
+- Why you can not perform your job duties (this will require medical documentation) and

 An experienced disability attorney can help you gather the necessary medical information needed for your claim.
 They can help you track your deadlines (which are very strict), gather evidence such as medical statements/opinions from your doctors, represent you during a field interview, and communicate with the insurance company for you.